-- Travel with water, medications, and other needed supplies in case you encounter an extended delay on the roadways. - Begin the day with a fully charged mobile phone, and carry extra power devices. - Never look directly at the sun, including during an eclipse. - Use eclipse glasses that meet ISO 12312-2 standards. - Avoid field trips on the day of the event, especially in the afternoon. - Expect employees to have long delays driving to and from work.
+- Travel with water, medications, and other needed supplies in case you encounter an extended delay on the roadways. - Begin the day with a fully charged mobile phone, and carry extra power devices. - Never look directly at the sun, including during an eclipse. - Use eclipse glasses that meet ISO 12312-2 standards. - Expect up to 3-to-4-hour delays for bus runs in the afternoon. - Avoid field trips on the day of the event, especially in the afternoon. - Expect delays in parents picking up kids due to traffic. - Expect employees to have long delays driving to and from work.